Stealthy Shapes: How to Make an Aircraft Invisible to Radar

 - If the test shape is the W-shape or the V-shape, there is variability in how narrow or how wide the shape can be.
 For instance, with the V-shape, the paper can be opened wide to form a wide V, or nearly closed to form a narrow V. You will need to keep careful track of the shape's width with a ruler or protractor, so that you can make the width the same on repeat trials.
 Record all measurements in your lab notebook.

-- If the test shape is the V-shape, the leading edge is the fold.
+- If the test shape is the V-shape, the leading edge is the fold, as shown in Figure 9.

-- If the test shape is the W-shape, the leading edge can be the orientation with two folds pointing toward the light source, or just one, whichever you want to test.
+- If the test shape is the W-shape, you have two test options.
+Both are shown in Figure 10.
+The leading edge can be the orientation with two folds pointing toward the light source, or just one, whichever you want to test.
 Or you may choose to test both orientations.
 Write down which orientation you chose in your lab notebook.

-- If the test shape is one of the cylinders, turn the seam away from the flashlight and the sensor.
+- If the test shape is one of the cylinders, turn the seam away from the flashlight and the sensor as shown in Figure 7.

 - Once the shape is in position, close the box and, if necessary, weigh the flaps down lightly to keep them closed.